 These steps can be used to combat the procrastination that happens when you get frustrated or overwhelmed in an organizing project.
 Not all the steps have to be used at once.
 You can pick and choose the order you try.
 There's no particular order required.
 Whichever order of these steps you wish to use is your prerogative.

-As a result of completing these unfinished organizing projects, you will have transformed your space from a disorganized space to an organized, well-functioning one.
+Completing these unfinished organizing projects will transform your space from a disorganized one to an organized, well-functioning one.
 Let's continue the conversation.
-When you get frustrated in an organizing process, how do you get yourself back on track?
+How do you get yourself back on track when you get frustrated in an organizing process?

-If you need some support, please contact me through my Virtual Organizing service page.
-I would love to assist you through your obstacle.
+Please contact me through my Virtual Organizing service page.
+I would love to help you overcome your obstacle in your unfinished organizing projects.

 If you click through on the above links and buy something on Amazon, I will receive a small referral commission.
 Happy shopping!